 According to federal statistics, up to 40 percent of all truck and big rig accidents are at least partially due to driver fatigue.
 This statistic has not changed in many years, even though the average driver knows that sitting behind the wheel of any vehicle for hours at a time is exhausting.
-Despite strict federal and state guidelines regulating how many hours a driver can spend in the cab, too many truckers still feel compelled to “drive through” and get their delivery made.
+Despite strict federal and state guidelines regulating how many hours a driver can spend in the cab, too many truckers feel compelled to “drive through” and make their delivery.

 If you have been involved in an accident with a big rig, the chances of your having been seriously injured are high.
-The chances of the other driver has been tired and dozed off at the wheel are equally high.
-Reach out to us at Abel Law Firm, we’re well-experienced in such cases and are ready to help you.
+The chances that the other driver has been tired and dozed off at the wheel are equally high.
+Reach out to us at Abel Law Firm.
+We’re well-experienced in such cases and are ready to help you.

 Fatigued Drivers and Nearby Cars

 Trucks have unique characteristics that make them harder to handle than even the largest SUV or minivan.
-They need far more time to slow down and brake, and the length of the trailer means that there is a lag between the front end swerving and the rear end swerving.
+They need far more time to slow down and brake.
+The length of the trailer means a lag between the front end swerving and the rear end swerving.

 Trucks have enormous blind spots.
 Despite the common perception that truck drivers can see better because they are higher off the road, the portions of the road that cannot be seen are huge.
-The driver cannot see anything twenty feet immediately in front of the truck, for two lanes to the right of the truck from the cab to the rear of the trailer, and for one lane on the left from the cab to the rear of the trailer.
-At the back, if you cannot see the truck’s side mirrors, the driver cannot see you, a distance of 30 to 50 feet.
+The driver cannot see anything twenty feet immediately in front of the truck, for two lanes to the right of the truck from the cab to the rear of the trailer and for one lane on the left from the cab to the rear.
+If you cannot see the truck’s side mirrors at the back, the driver cannot see you, a distance of 30 to 50 feet.

-A fatigued driver will lose track of where other cars are on the road and pay attention only to the position of the truck, a condition known as “tunnel vision.”
+A fatigued driver will lose track of where other cars are on the road and pay attention only to the truck’s position, a condition known as “tunnel vision.”
 Even if the driver saw you enter a blind spot, it may not register.
 A car that swerves suddenly in front of the cab may not be noticed, especially if it vanishes into the forward blind spot.